diegofernandezmontesinos/Librium-frontend/documents/README.md

 # To run the app.

-go to Librium folder, and run in the terminal "docker compose up"
+go to Librium folder, and run in the terminal "docker compose up", open frontend in localhost:3000 and backend run in localhost:4000

 # for UI: